Matias-alt/TiendaOnline-BSALE/README.md

 the pager changes dynamically depending on the set of products to be displayed.

-The search engine is able to identify in real time the letter or word that is written, making the products available
+The search engine is able to identify the letter or word that is written, making the products available

 # Includes
 - Product visualization